Jakkapob8504/retvec/README.md

 ### Installation

-You can use `pip` to install the latest TensorFlow version of RETVec:
+You can use `pip` to install the latest TensorFlow version in in  of RETVec:

 ```python
 pip install retvec